Digital Marketing Consultant

 Getting Mentioned in Sources AI Already Cites

-How to identify which sources AI cites for your topic: Ask ChatGPT, Perplexity, and Claude questions in your area of expertise and note which websites appear in their citations or source lists.
+This is the fastest path to increasing AI visibility.
+Ask ChatGPT, Perplexity, and Claude questions in your area of expertise and note which websites appear in their citations.
 Those sites are your highest-priority platforms for getting mentioned.

 Tactics to earn mentions in already-cited sources:

 • Podcast appearances: Podcast transcripts and show notes are increasingly indexed and cited by AI systems.
-Look for podcasts in your niche whose content appears in AI answers.

 Original Research and Data Publication

 Original research is the highest-leverage GEO investment for long-term AI citation authority.
-When you publish data that no one else has a survey, an experiment, an analysis of your own client data you become a primary source.
-AI systems prefer primary sources over secondary sources, and other publications referencing your research compound the effect.
+When you publish data that no one else has — a survey, an experiment, an analysis of your own client data — you become a primary source.
+A well-documented analysis: "I analyzed the organic traffic patterns of 23 consulting websites after implementing GEO restructuring" constitutes original research.
+Publish it with methodology, raw findings, and honest interpretation.

 90-Day GEO and AEO Implementation Roadmap

 This roadmap is sequenced by impact and prerequisites.
 Each phase builds on the one before it.
-Do not skip to Phase 3 without completing Phase 1 AI systems need to be able to read your site before content optimization makes a difference.

 Days 1–14: Technical Foundation

-• Implement Article schema on all blog posts (Rank Math Pro → Schema)
+• Implement Article schema on all blog posts

 • Implement Person schema on your About page with full credentials